 What is art therapy?

-• Whether you’re overwhelmed, shut down, or just don’t have the words, creative expression can help you move beyond the thinking part of your brain and connect with your feelings.
+• Whether you’re overwhelmed or shut down, creative expression can help you move beyond the thinking part of your brain and connect with your feelings.
 It’s a powerful way to process your experiences, feel more grounded, and begin to heal at a pace that works for you.

 Using simple tools like paint, collage, or clay, you can explore your thoughts and feelings without the pressure to do it perfectly.